|Page 1 of 6:|| |

 I don't know how Ebert would have felt about Scahill, but there is a chilling scene in the movie where Jay Leno asks Scahill with surprising bluntness, "How are you still alive?"
 That we need people like Guerin and Scahill today is without question.
 But that our appreciation for their work is also balanced out of concern for their well-being is an even sadder reflection of the type of dangerous world we live in.

 The film succeeds in presenting complex issues without moralizing, and finds the right balance between veracity and entertainment.
-The movie does seem to stretch and play up material sometimes for false suspense and dramatic effect, although I found the insight into the changing nature of warfare to be its most interesting and primary aspect.
-(This itself might not be news to people who read the news regularly, thanks in large part to the work of journalists like Scahill.)
-But the film's greatest achievement is how it raises these important questions about who we are and where we are headed as a nation.
+The movie does seem to stretch and play up material sometimes for unnecessary film noir-ish effect.
+The changing nature of warfare is a compelling story even without the stylistic frills.
+But the film's greatest achievement is how it raises important questions about who we are and where we are headed as a nation.

 The documentary covers the story of Jeremy Scahill's discovery of a